SDK Troubleshooting

 Error: rpc error: code = Unauthenticated or 401 Unauthorized

-otdfctl auth client-credentials opentdf secret
+otdfctl auth client-credentials <client-id> <client-secret>

-Check that Keycloak is running:
+Check that your identity provider is accessible:

-curl https://keycloak.opentdf.local:9443/
+curl https://<idp-endpoint>/

 Certificate Errors (SSL/TLS)